Google Assistant integration

 How do the Sony WF-1000XM3 sound?

-Similar to Sony’s flagship over-ear headset, these earbuds generously bump bass frequencies.
-However, the exaggeration isn’t at the expense of vocal clarity because the earbuds also emphasize mid-range frequencies, though to a lesser extent than the bass.
+Similar to the Sony WH-1000XM3 and WH-1000XM4, these earbuds generously amplify bass frequencies.
+This exaggeration doesn’t forsake vocal clarity because the earbuds also emphasize mid-range frequencies, though to a lesser extent than the bass.
 This sometimes made harmonic resonances from voices, pianos, and guitars difficult to hear.
 It was most obvious during instrumentally crowded rock songs.
 Even then, you can go into the Headphones Connect app and EQ the sound signature accordingly.

 Can you use the earbuds for phone calls?